SvenMichaelKlose/tunix/BLOG.md

 macros is priceless in constrained environments.
-Following that strategy comes at the price of having to split up the code into smaller fragments as usual, to make wanted functions accessible via filenames.
+Following that strategy comes at the price of having to split up the code into smaller fragments as usual, to make wanted functions accessible via their filenames.
 The default environment already comes with +140 files.
 We need something to resolve this issue without adding anything to the interpreter.
 Here's what comes to mind: use directories.
 Genius, aye? m)  AUTOLOAD will have to adapt filename assembly to the